 “Tappy” is an unraced gelding who had suffered a knee injury while training at Belmont Park, approximately one month before his scheduled debut race as a three year old.
 Trainer Chad Summers gave the horse time off, and said that it was likely he could have brought him back to training, but did not want to risk anything after the knee had been hurt, and preferred to retire him to a good home and his second career.
 As a part owner of this horse, in June 2018 he opted to give him to Racing for Home.
 The track vet told us at the time that we would need an extended time off.
 Can’t Tap This has been on stall rest with a small turnout since we acquired him, although we just started start his training.
 We will need to monitor his knee for the foreseeable future, however.
 He is a 2015 New York bred gelding by Tapizar out of Sermonettes Hope.

 Giana is an unraced filly who we acquired in October 2018.
 She was purchased by trainer Michael Trombetta as a two-year-old, and after they felt some heat and fill in one of her tendons, she was given time off and rehabbed.
 When brought back to training at Merryland Farm in Maryland at the age of three, the tendon issue persisted, and while she was never unsound, the connections decided to find a good home for her instead of pushing to get her to the racetrack and risk something bad happening.
-Since that time Giana has been on stall rest with a small turnout.
+After a lengthy rehab we brought her along slowly.
+Giana is now on loan to a local farm and we hope that they will adopt her soon!
 She is a 2015 Florida bred filly by Gio Ponti out of Indian Banner.